1) Development roadmap (how this evolves)

 - Whether the assistant maintains a safe therapeutic direction (containment → regulation → gentle exploration).

-- Whether language-based monitoring can detect rising distress and adapt stance appropriately.
+- Whether language-based orientation can notice rising strain and adapt stance appropriately.

-- Whether escalation pathways are understandable, localised, and user-controllable.
+- Whether support-signposting pathways are understandable, localised, and user-controllable.

-- Whether personas and Council invitations improve engagement without increasing risk.
+- Whether personas and Council invitations improve engagement without increasing burden.

 We are not testing